 Visiting the Opera House in Paris: Palais Garnier

-It is one of the most beautiful buildings in a city that’s full of beautiful buildings.
+It’s one of the most beautiful buildings in a city that’s full of beautiful buildings.

-Inside the Palais Garnier opera house in Paris
+A tour of the Palais Garnier opera house in Paris

+The interior of the Opera Garnier is outstanding in every way.
 Read on for my impressions of the tour and what to expect when you visit Palais Garnier.

 The grand staircase